 UCSF Medical Center, now more than 100 years old, has ranked among the best hospitals in the United States for the past decade, providing world-class care to the people of the San Francisco Bay Area.

-With two major sites at Parnassus and Mount Zion, UCSF Medical Center is a referral center for patients requiring highly specialized medical care that involves advanced and complex procedures.
-The medical center and UCSF Benioff Children’s Hospital together have 722 licensed beds and generate about 763,000 outpatient visits per year.
+With major sites at Parnassus, Mount Zion and Mission Bay, UCSF Medical Center is a referral center for patients requiring highly specialized medical care that involves advanced and complex procedures.
+The medical center and UCSF Benioff Children’s Hospital San Francisco together have 722 licensed beds and generate about 763,000 outpatient visits per year.

 Twyila Lay, RN, MS, left, a nurse practitioner at San Francisco General Hospital and Trauma Center (SFGH) and an assistant clinical professor at UCSF, and Francis Wolf, MD, a general surgery intern at UCSF, take notes on rounds with Geoff Manley, MD, PhD, chief of neurotrauma at SFGH and professor of neurological surgery at UCSF.
 Photo by Susan Merrell